christianfang95/datascienceprojects/multinomial-lpm.md

 $$Pr(Y_{i} = k) = \alpha + \sum_{j=1}^{k-1} \beta_{k}X_{i}$$

 In other words, if we have $k$ classes to predict, we fit $k$ separate binary LPMs.
-For example, if we have three classes, [0, 1, 2], then we would simply fit two LPMs:
+For example, if we have three classes, [0, 1, 2], then we would simply fit three LPMs:

 $$Pr(Y_{i} = 0) = \alpha + \sum \beta_{i}X_{i}$$